 Students will have four days from the first day of each semester in which to ADD or DROP a course.
-Dropping a course is a serious decision which may require written parent permission.
-After the drop/add period, a student who drops a course will be assigned a grade of WP (withdraw-proficient) or WNP (withdraw-not proficient) for the semester in that course.
-Withdrawal grades will be reflected on a student's permanent transcript.
+Dropping a course is a serious decision which may require written parent/guardian permission.
+After the drop/add period, a student who drops a course will be assigned a W (withdraw) for the course.
+Withdrawal will be reflected on a student's permanent transcript.